All the best experiences

 10-11 Convenience Store

-10-11 is a convenience store and grocery with a wide selection of food items, from ready meals to bottled drinks and chips.
-Hygiene products can also be found on 10-11’s shelves.
+10-11 is a convenience store in the arrivals hall at Keflavik Airport that can be accessed by both departing and arriving travelers.
+They have a selection of food items, from ready meals to bottled drinks and chips.
+Hygiene products can also be found in 10-11.

 Baejarins Bestu

-Baejarins Bestu, which operates the world's most famous hot dog stand in Reykjavik, has recently set up shop at the airport.
-Get Iceland's world-famous hot dog and a soda when arriving or departing from Iceland.
+Baejarins Bestu, which operates the world's most famous hot dog stand in Reykjavik, also has locations at the airport.
+Get Iceland's world-famous hot dog and soda when arriving or departing from Iceland.
+They have three locations, one after security, another behind the border control, and a third one inside the 10-11 in the arrivals hall.

 Jomfruin

-Jomfruin offers an extensive range of smorrebrod and other Scandinavian delicacies.
-Classic Nordic-style hot dishes are available, as well a breakfast menu.
+Jomfruin is a popular restaurant in Reykjavik which also has a location at Keflavik Airport, just past the security.
+They offer a range of smorrebrod and other Scandinavian delicacies.
+Classic Nordic-style hot dishes are available, as well as a breakfast menu.

 Hja Hollu

 Hja Hollu is a popular restaurant in Keflavik Airport serving wood oven pizzas.
-There are also healthier options like fresh salad and fruit smoothies if you’re conscious of your calorie intake.
+There are also options like fresh salad and fruit smoothies available.
+It's located after the airport security.

 If you’re looking for a bar with a good ambiance before hopping on your flight back home, Loksins Bar is the place to go.
-Icelandic beer and Brennivin are must-tries in this local bar.
+Icelandic beer and Brennivin are must-tries in this local bar, and they also have a breakfast menu and items like sandwiches.
+It's located after the security section.

 Mathus